Linaro/qa-reports.linaro.org/ansible/README.md

 $ ./ssh production worker-0  # SSH to "worker-0" instance in production
 $ ./ssh staging www-1        # SSH to "www-1" "in staging
 ```

+# Loading production database dumps to staging

+Run `./howto-database-dump-restore.sh` and follow the instructions in the output.